wkandek/kubernetes-dev-cluster/Readme.md

 `MEMORY`
 Default is 512.
 Recomend a minimum of 1024 is the system has the resources.

-`NODE_COUNT`
-Default is 2.
+`NODE_COUNT` Default is 2.
 Set the desired number of worker nodes (Note: There is no variable for master node):

-`MASTER_IP`
-Default is "172.16.35.100" .
+`MASTER_IP` Default is "172.16.35.100" .
 This will be the cluster master and apiserver IP.
-Can be changed but do not overlap POD_NTW_CIDR.
+Do not overlap POD_NTW_CIDR.

-`POD_NTW_CIDR`
-Default is "10.244.0.0/16".
-This value is required for Flannel to run.
+`POD_NTW_CIDR` Default is "10.244.0.0/16".
+This value is [required] for Flannel to run.

-`BOX_IMAGE`
-Default is  "ubuntu/xenial64" .
-This is the  Operating System image - suggest leaving the default or embedded shell script may require major modifications.
+`BOX_IMAGE` Default is "ubuntu/xenial64" .
+Changing OS value is not recommended as scripts may break.

 ## Cluster Installation:
 ```console